warthog618/gpiocdev-rs/cli/README.md

 Usage: gpiocdev [OPTIONS] <COMMAND>

 Commands:
-  chip    Get info about GPIO chips edges   Monitor lines for edge events get     Read the values of lines line    Get information for lines notify  Monitor lines for requests and changes to configuration state set     Set the value of lines help    Print this message or the help of the given subcommand(s)
+  chip      Get information about GPIO chips edges     Monitor GPIO lines for edge events get       Read the levels of GPIO lines line      Get information about GPIO lines (everything but levels) notify    Monitor lines for requests and changes to configuration state platform  Get information about the platform GPIO uAPI support set       Set the levels of GPIO lines help      Print this message or the help of the given subcommand(s)

 Options:
-  -v, --verbose  Provide more detailed error messages -h, --help     Print help information
+  -v, --verbose  Provide more detailed error messages -h, --help     Print help
-  -V, --version  Print version information
+  -V, --version  Print version
 ```

 Refer to the help for each subcommand for more details.